"I hope my bag lining is saggy" said no one - ever.

 The structured design of the Penelope Crossbody insures a beautiful snug lining.

 Now that we've covered cutting the pattern piece and seam allowances, let's move on to unexpected problems.

 2. USING THE INTENDED FABRIC AND INTERFACING OR STABILIZER

 A pattern should indicate both the type of fabric and interfacing or stabilizer intended to be used.
-A beginner bagmaker may possibly substitute for one or both of these with something from our "stash," and expect to get the same result.
+A beginner bagmaker may possibly substitute for one or both of these with something from their "stash," and expect to get the same result.

 Conversely, more experienced bagmakers (generally from trial and error, and lots of practice) know which fabrics and stabilizers will make good substitutions, and how to allow for any differences in behavior.

 Inexperienced bag makers frequently make the following mistakes: